matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 * `m.no_permission` The bridge wanted to react to an event, but didn't have the permission to do so.

+The bridge error can provide a `time_to_permanent` field.
+If this field is present it gives the time in seconds one has to wait before declaring the bridge error as permanent.
+As long as an error is younger than this time, the client can expect the possibility of the error being revoked.
+If a bridge error is permanent, it should not be revoked anymore.
+In addition, the field may also accept the string "never", which means that the error will never be considered permanent.
+In case this field is missing, its value is assumed to be 0 and the error becomes permanent instantly.

 Nothing prevents multiple bridge error events to relate to the same event.
 This should be pretty common as a room can be bridged to more than one network at a time.